Benjamin Britten—violist. Find out what our archives tell us about the composer’s beautiful 19th-century viola and the story of its ownership

 After Guissani’s death, the viola was sold through Hill & Sons to composer and violist Frank Bridge.
 Bridge’s importance to Britten is of course well known and is in part symbolized by a touching gesture Bridge made when Britten and Pears embarked on their journey to North America in 1939.
 According to biographer Humphrey Carpenter, when Britten and Pears arrived at Southampton on 29th April they found Frank and Ethel Bridge waiting for them at the docks.
 As they boarded the Ausonia, bound for Quebec, Bridge gave Britten his viola, with a note that read: ‘so that a bit of us accompanies you on your adventure.
 We are all ‘revelations’ as you know.
 Just go on expanding.
 Ever your affectionate & devoted Ethel & Frank Bon voyage et bon retour’.

-Cassidy took the viola to Beares, where it was restored to good condition.
-For nearly three decades he continued to play it professionally, as a member of the Brodsky Quartet.
+The instrument was first assessed by Beares, where of course it was already known, and for nearly three decades Cassidy played it as a member of the Brodsky Quartet.
 Constantly aware of its ownership, he relished working with what he described as ‘a piece of history.’
-Eventually it was returned it to The Red House in May 2009 and for the next few years the instrument was a key item in our permanent exhibition.
-At the moment, the viola Britten played as a child can be seen on exhibit.
-The instrument that Bridge gave to his friend and pupil as he left for America in 1939 can be heard making music again as it is currently on loan to Hélène Clément of the Doric String Quartet.
+Following the viola’s return to The Red House in 2009 it became a key item in our permanent exhibition.
+However, it was decided in due course that it should make music again.
+At the moment, the viola Britten played as a child can be seen on exhibit in its place.
+The instrument that Bridge gave to his friend and pupil as he left for America in 1939 is on loan once more, this time to Hélène Clément of the Doric String Quartet.

 - Dr Nicholas Clark, Librarian